saschagehlich/sequenice/README.md

 var Sequenice = require("sequenice")
   , new Sequenice(database, {
     modelsDirectory: __dirname + "/models", // The path to your models folder
+    modelsMatch: "**/*.js", // A string, regex or filter function for selecting the correct files
     modelsAttacher: global, // The object you want to attach your models to
     getterPrefix: "get", // See "Defining models"
     setterPrefix: "set", // See "Defining models"